norbertvannobelen/go-ttlcache/README.md

-# ttlcache
+# go-ttlcache

-The ttl cache is a cache with a key level time to live (ttl).
+go-ttlcache is a cache with a key level time to live (ttl).

-## Why ttlcache
+## Why g0-ttlcache

 As part of another, more advanced in memory caching mechanism (under development), an in memory backend cache, was required.
 No real candidates stood out, so the decision was made to implement a simple ttl based cache.

 ## Inner workings

-The cache uses 2 maps to process the data, essentially doubling the write ttl, but reducing the read with about 15-20%.
-Since caches have their main benefits in read oriented loads, the suggested usage (and assumption) is that the cache is used in read oriented situations, thus allowing us to ignore the write load (See alternative cache package in the `alternative` directory for the implementation with a single path).
+The cache uses a map to process the data.
+The initial map is for a high level key (aka masterKey), the sceond level in the data is an array with 256 entries for data distribution.
+The 3rd level is a datanode with registered to it the required key functions, size of the current data set, and the data itself.

 The cache supports multiple masterkeys with their own configuration and callback functions.
-All the required memory is initialized on demand, costing a few extra ns per read, but saving on memory in low usage scenarios
+All the required memory is initialized on demand, creating a stable data access time.

 ### Data overflow

-The cache is not protected against overflow of data: It does not tell you if requests to write to the cache end in nothing!
-It also does not stop working for values which fit in the cache.
+The cache is not protected against overflow of data: It does not tell you if write requests to the cache end in nothing!
 For cache sizing, a statistics function is supplied and will dump information in the log at every ttl expire cleanup.

 ## Usage